Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 - Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.
+- The 76ers are the second-ranked squad in the NBA, allowing 41.2 rebounds per contest.

-- The 76ers are the sixth-ranked team in the league, allowing 24.2 assists per game.
+- Allowing 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.

 Al Horford vs. the 76ers